ethereum/hevm/doc/src/dstest-tutorial.md

 ## Writing Tests

-Test cases must be prepended with `prove_` and the testing contract must inherit from `Test` from (Forge's standard test library)[https://book.getfoundry.sh/forge/forge-std].
-First, import Test:
-`import {Test} from "forge-std/Test.sol";` and then inherit from it via `... is Test`.
+Test cases must be prepended with `prove_` and the testing contract must inherit from `Test` from (Foundry's standard test library)[https://book.getfoundry.sh/forge/forge-std].
+First, import Test: `import {Test} from "forge-std/Test.sol";` and then inherit from it via `... is Test`.
 This allows hevm to discover the test cases it needs to run.
 Like so:

 ```solidity
 pragma solidity ^0.8.19;